-- If they are still refusing to register you, and they might, write an email to the GP’s Clinical Commissioning Group (CCG).
+- If they are still refusing to register you, (and they might), write an email to NHS England.

-You can find out which CCG they belong to on the NHS website by searching the name and/or address of the practice.
 In the email or letter to the practice, state that you live on a boat without a home mooring and that the GP practice is refusing to register you as a patient.
 Attach a copy of the NHS guidance document above and why they shouldn’t have refused you.
-Please click here for template letter for CCG, amend as necessary and make a note of when you send things out.

 Contact details for NHS England: